strimzi/proposals/062-support-tiered-storage.md

 ## Current situation

 Kafka introduced tiered storage feature since 3.6.
-The feature is in early stage and it’s nice to support tiered storage configuration natively via Strimzi.
+The feature is in early stage and it’s nice to support tiered storage configuration natively in Strimzi.

 ## Motivation

-Supporting tiered storage via Strimzi allow Strimzi users to enable tiered storage natively with Strimzi config.
-By allowing to config custom configuration for `RemoteStorageManager`, users are able to adopt tiered storage feature on Strimzi easily.
+Supporting tiered storage in Strimzi would allow Strimzi users to enable tiered storage natively with Strimzi config.
+By allowing to config custom configuration of Kafka's `RemoteStorageManager` interface, Strimzi users would be able to easily adopt the tiered storage feature on Strimzi easily.
+More details about RemoteStorageManager can be found in [KIP405](https://cwiki.apache.org/confluence/display/KAFKA/KIP-405%3A+Kafka+Tiered+Storage).

 For simplicity, the proposal doesn't add support to customize `RemoteLogMetadataManager`.
 If tiered storage is enabled, the default implementation class `TopicBasedRemoteLogMetadataManager` in Kafka will be used.